The Magical Monarch of Mo

 The Surprising Adventures of the Magical Monarch of Mo and His People (copyright registered June 17, 1896) is the first full-length children's fantasy novel by L. Frank Baum.
 Originally published in 1899 as A New Wonderland, Being the First Account Ever Printed of the Beautiful Valley, and the Wonderful Adventures of Its Inhabitants, the book was reissued in 1903 with a new title in order to capitalize upon the alliterative title of Baum's successful The Wonderful Wizard of Oz.
 The book is only slightly altered—Mo is called Phunniland or Phunnyland, but aside from the last paragraph of the first chapter, they are essentially the same book.
 It is illustrated by Frank Ver Beck.

+Setting

+The Land of Mo occupies a magical valley across a desert from the Land of Oz.
+It is a sort of candyland, with many edible features in its landscape.
+It is adjacent to the land of the wicked King Scowleyow, and to a valley controlled by the giant Hartilaf.
+It is ruled by a royal family like those in European fairy tales, but they use modern inventions such as telephones, electric lights, bicycles, and chewing gum.
+The people are immortal and cannot be killed.

+The Land of Mo is also mentioned in The Life and Adventures of Santa Claus (as Phunniland), as well as in The Patchwork Girl of Oz, and appears in The Scarecrow of Oz.